-Rotary institute conveners are requested to provide comprehensive governor-nominee training by 2020-21, to meet the unique needs of the governors-nominee in their zones and to enhance the continuity of leadership within the districts.
+Rotary institute conveners are requested to provide comprehensive governornominee training to meet the unique needs of the governors-nominee in their zones and to enhance the continuity of leadership within the districts.
 Such training shall not duplicate training for governors-elect.
 Rotary International will subsidize the cost of governor-nominee training.

-Each convener shall designate one individual (preferably someone who has been an RI training leader) who shall oversee governor-nominee training, starting in 2020, to be funded by RI.
+Each convener shall designate one individual (preferably someone who has been an International Assembly Learning Facilitator) who shall oversee governornominee training to be funded by RI.

-Rotary institute conveners, starting in 2020, are requested to hold GETS and governor-nominee training on a date early enough in the Rotary year to provide sufficient time for governors-elect and governors-nominee to plan and prepare for their role at the International Assembly.
+Rotary institute conveners are requested to hold GETS and governor-nominee training on a date early enough in the Rotary year to provide sufficient time for governors-elect and governors-nominee to plan and prepare for their role at the International Assembly.
+Should a zone note convene an institute in a particular year, the director responsible for that zone must still arrange for governor-nominee training as outlined below.